600,000 (2012 J. Grimes). Another 100,000 on the United States mainland. L2 users: 400,000.

 Hawaiian Islands, United States mainland (especially the west coast, Las Vegas, and Orlando).

-The basilect is barely intelligible with standard English (McKaughan and Forman 1982).
+None known.
+The basilect is barely intelligible with standard English (McKaughan and Forman 1981).

 Vigorous use by 100,000 to 200,000.
 Native speech of a large number of those born or brought up in Hawaii, regardless of racial origin.
 Continuum of speech from distinct creole to standard English [eng] of Hawaii.
 Different speakers control different spans along the continuum, with some only speaking creole.
 Some communication problems at university level.
-Up to 400,000 L2 speakers.
 Courts, literature, personal letters, local commerce, and a few songs.
 All ages.
 Mixed attitudes.
 Accepted by many as important part of local culture, a distinctive local language; but looked down on by others.
 Some official acknowledgement of it in print and public discussion, Miranda rights.
 Used as L2 by Hawaiian [haw].